electron/electron/docs/api/dialog.md

 Returns `Promise<Object>` - resolves with a promise containing the following properties:

-* `response` Number - The index of the clicked button, or -1 if the message box was cancelled by the `closeMessageBox` API.
+* `response` Number - The index of the clicked button.
 * `checkboxChecked` Boolean - The checked state of the checkbox if `checkboxLabel` was set.
 Otherwise `false`.